aakashkulkarni36/CS563-Project/README.md

 This taxonomy will enhance  fault understanding process, improve system reliability, and better support developers in maintaining robust and resilient REST API-based systems.

 To guide our investigation and address the identified gaps, we formulated the following research questions:

-\begin{enumerate}
-    \item \textbf{RQ1:} What categories of faults are most prevalent in real-world REST API bug reports?
+RQ1: What categories of faults are most prevalent in real-world REST API bug reports?
-    \item
-\end{enumerate}
+RQ2: How does the new taxonomy improve our understanding and classification of REST API faults compared to the existing taxonomy?

 For the evaluation dataset, we will manually select the issues from the GitHub services and their fixes from REST API projects that utilize Spring Boot or Jersey frameworks.
-These GitHub services are used in the paper  \textit{Generating REST API Specifications through Static Analysis} by Manish et al ~\cite{ManishRestServices}
-This dataset will encompass various categories of faults identified in REST APIs.
+These GitHub services are used in the paper  "Generating REST API Specifications through Static Analysis" by Manish et al. This dataset will encompass various categories of faults identified in REST APIs.
 By analyzing repositories and commit histories, we will extract specific instances where bugs have been documented and subsequently fixed.

 Our analysis of bug reports led us to create a benchmark of 24 bugs which were classified with a taxonomy based on bug reports.